Patrick Carney: Other musical ventures

-Views on the music industry

-In a 2019 band interview with Joe Rogan, Patrick expressed his distaste for the trend among record companies generally, and Warner Brothers particularly, to 'bundle' tickets and record sales.
-The band feels that this practice, along with the record industry's increased emphasis on streaming numbers and social media profiles, disadvantages artists.

 Personal life

 Carney's first marriage was to writer Denise Grollmus, in 2007, when he lived in Akron, Ohio.
 The two had dated for several years, since Grollmus was a student at Oberlin College in Ohio and Carney and Dan Auerbach launched the Black Keys.
 The couple divorced in 2009.
 Both talked about the messy breakup in the media; Carney in Rolling Stone's May 27, 2010, issue and Grollmus in an essay - "Snapshots From a Rock 'N' Roll Marriage", published in Salon on March 3, 2011.

 In 2010, Carney and his bandmate, Dan Auerbach, moved from Akron and purchased homes in Nashville.
 They recorded their El Camino album at Auerbach's newly completed Nashville studio, Easy Eye Sound Studio.

 Carney married Emily Ward, whom he had met while living in New York City, on September 15, 2012, in the backyard of their Nashville home.
 Carney and Ward divorced in January 2016.
 Ward, a California native, had moved to Los Angeles by that time.

 In 2015, Carney met Michelle Branch at a Grammy party, and the two started dating during the production of Branch's album Hopeless Romantic, which Carney produced.
 In 2017, Branch and her daughter Owen moved into Carney's Nashville home, which they share with Irish wolfhounds.
 Carney and Branch became engaged on her birthday in 2017.
 On February 11, 2018, Branch announced that she and Carney were expecting their first child.
 Their son, Rhys James Carney, was born in August 2018.
 Carney and Branch married in April 2019.
-In October 2020, the couple purchased a home in the Old Village neighborhood of Mount Pleasant, SC, across the harbor from downtown Charleston.

 In December 2020, it was revealed that Branch suffered a miscarriage.
-In February 2022, Branch gave birth to her third child, a daughter, her second with Carney.
+In February 2022, Branch gave birth to a daughter, her second with Carney, and her third total.
 On August 11, 2022, Branch announced her separation from Carney, citing his alleged infidelity.
 She was arrested on a charge of domestic assault due to slapping Carney after accusing him of infidelity.
 This charge was later dismissed.
+The couple later reconciled.